 Know Before You Go & Bonus Tips

-Start your hike early because the closer it gets to noon, the busier it gets.
+The closer it gets to noon, the busier it gets.
 So to avoid the early morning travel to get there on time, we suggest arriving a day early and spending the night in the nearby villages.
-There are plenty of accommodation options at both Entrances, which are simple but guarantee an authentic experience, and you get to support the locals.
+There are plenty of accommodation options at both Entrances.
+They are simple but guarantee an authentic experience, and you get to support the locals.
 Alternatively, you can set up camp in the designated Camping Plitvice 2.5 miles from Entrance 1.

-The Upper Lakes (Entrance 2) tend to be the less crowded starting point off-season, as the main parking point is located at Entrance 1.
-It also allows you to see the waterfalls from above, but if you fancy observing them cascade head-on as you walk, start at Entrance 1 and take the C route.
+The Upper Lakes (Entrance 2) tend to be the less crowded starting point off-season.
+The main parking point is located at Entrance 1. this entrance allows you to see the waterfalls from above.
+If you fancy observing them cascade head-on as you walk, start at Entrance 1 and take the C route.

 Food and beverage options are located at both entrances, so you won’t go hungry.
 But if you plan to take one of the longer routes and spend the whole day in the park, do bring snacks or a picnic because there are no fueling stations in the park itself.
 Regarding preparations, bring an umbrella or a waterproof jacket and wear non-slip shoes.

-Swimming in the lakes is not allowed since the park is a UNESCO World Heritage Site.
+Swimming in the lakes is not allowed in Plitvice Lakes since the park is a UNESCO World Heritage Site.

 The park is perfect for visitors of all ages, but watch your step and keep an eye on your kids, as the boardwalks do not have any railing.